parijatmishra/dynamodb-import-export-tool/README.md

 --destinationTable <destination_table> // the destination table to write to.

+--destinationRole <ARN> // (Optional) ARN of an IAM role to assume in order to write to the destination table

 --sourceEndpoint <source_endpoint> // the endpoint where the source table is located.

 --sourceTable <source_table>// the source table to read from.

+--sourceRole <ARN> // (Optional) ARN of an IAM role to assume to rad from the source table

 --readThroughputRatio <ratio_in_decimal> // the ratio of read throughput to consume from the source table.